ExpressiveMachineryLab/how_to/meetings.md

 # Lab meetings

-The lab's projects all have weekly meetings.
+In addition to individual meetings with advisors (these will be arranged with you if relevant), the lab's projects all have weekly meetings.
 Check the calendar for confirmation, but here's a summary:

 ## Monday